A great example of a Victorian Park, Locke Park is Grade II listed in Historic England’s Register of ‘Parks and Gardens of Special Historic Interest’.

 A listed bronze statue by Baron Carlo Marochetti commemorates Joseph Locke in Locke Park.
 It was unveiled by Lord Alfred Paget on 18 January 1866.

 The statue was commissioned by the Institution of Civil Engineers, of which Locke was president from 1857 to 1859.

 The original park, then called People’s Park, was opened on 10th June 1862.

-The layout of the early park, which amounted to 17 acres of land, about 7 hectares, was organised by Joseph Locke’s former partner, John Edward Errington, who gave the task to Mr Edwards of the office of Locke & Errington, in London.
+The layout of the early park, which amounted to 17 acres of land, about 7 hectares, was organised by Joseph Locke’s former partner, John Edward Errington and set out by Mr Edwards of the office of Locke & Errington, in London.

 The North Lodge at the entrance to Locke Park was built in sandstone by John Moxon, stonemason and architect of Barnsley.

 The gateway and walls along Park Road were built by Mr Tattersall of Silkstone.

 Up from the gateway near the pavilion café is an ornamental drinking fountain.